 What Is Retinyl Palmitate?

-Vitamin A is used to improve the appearance of the skin.
+Vitamin A or retinoic acid is also used to improve the appearance of the skin.
 Studies have suggested that vitamin A may help to reduce visible fine lines, pigmentation, blemishes, and may help to improve skin cell turnover.
-This is why vitamin A products are so widely used.
+This is why retinoid products are so widely used.

 What Are The Benefits Of Retinyl Palmitate?